Canadian-Geospatial-Platform/geoview/README.md

 ## Developpement

-Developement is made with VisualStudio Code and uses few extentions to help linting and formating
+Developement is made with [Visual Studio Code](https://code.visualstudio.com/) and uses few extentions to help linting and formating
 * Prettier
 * ESLint
 * Better Comments